 The bougie size is much larger in the mini version.
 Its diameter is measured at 50 French (Fr) compared to the standard 34 French (Fr) size used in gastric sleeve surgery.
 This allows the patient to keep a large portion of their stomach and essentially have a miniature gastric sleeve.

-How long are the surgery duration and recovery time?
+How long is the surgery duration and recovery time?

 Returning to work is typically within the first week after surgery for desk jobs that don’t require lifting.
 There are generally lifting restrictions for 4 to 6 weeks after surgery.